bbatsov/clojure-style-guide/README.md

     (ns example)
     ```

-* Avoid the use of overly long namespaces(i.e. with more than 5 segments).
+* Avoid the use of overly long namespaces (i.e., more than 5 segments).

 * Avoid functions longer than 10 LOC (lines of code).
 Ideally, most
   functions will be shorter than 5 LOC.